-The Board believes that the 2001 Stock Option Plan is in the best interests of Aastrom and its shareholders for the reasons stated above.
-Therefore, the Board of Directors unanimously recommends a vote "FOR" approval of this proposal to adopt the Aastrom 2001 Stock Option Plan.
+The Board believes that the amendment to the 2001 Stock Option Plan is in the best interests of Aastrom and its shareholders for the reasons stated above.
+Therefore, the Board of Directors unanimously recommends a vote "FOR" approval of this proposal to adopt amendment to the Aastrom 2001 Stock Option Plan.